 Fresh, culinary herbs make all the difference in the kitchen.
 When it’s bright and sunny outside, having them grow in your yard or pots on the patio is easy and fun.
 For many of us, winter makes up 5-6 months of the year.
 Winter’s harsh temperatures, snow and ice may make it seem like an unfriendly landscape for growing plants.
-With a little innovation, you can continue growing fresh produce throughout the coldest season of the year.
+With a little innovation, you can continue growing fresh produce and culinary herbs throughout the coldest season of the year.

-Indoor gardens have become more and more popular as people have realized the deliciousness that fresh herbs have to offer their home cooking.
+Indoor herb gardens have become more and more popular as people have realized the deliciousness that fresh herbs have to offer their home cooking.

-They’re just as easy to cultivate inside once you get the hang of gardening indoors.
+Herbs are easy to cultivate inside once you get the hang of gardening indoors.
 So you can acquire your indoor green thumb, here’s an easy how-to guide for starting your herb garden this winter.

 Find the Sunniest Spot